UArk-CSCE-3513-2022-Fall-Team-01/Photon/README.md

 4. Press tab
 5. If the ID is not in use, type a codename to be assigned to the ID
 6. Press tab again to go to the next player slot
+7. Press f5 key once all players have been input to switch to the next game scene